Data and Programs

 If you use these data, please cite the following publication, which develops, validates and uses these measures:

-Echo Chambers by J. Anthony Cookson, Joseph E. Engelberg and William Mullins Review of Financial Studies, Forthcoming.
+Echo Chambers by J. Anthony Cookson, Joseph E. Engelberg and William Mullins Review of Financial Studies, Vol 36, No 2 (February 2023), pp. 450-500.

 Abstract.
 We find evidence of selective exposure to confirmatory information among 400,000 users on the investor social network StockTwits.
 Self-described bulls are 5 times more likely to follow a user with a bullish view of the same stock than self-described bears.
 Consequently, bulls see 62 more bullish messages and 24 fewer bearish messages than bears over the same 50-day period.
 These “echo chambers” exist even among professional investors and are strongest for investors who trade on their beliefs.
 Finally, beliefs formed in echo chambers are associated with lower ex-post returns, more siloing of information and more trading volume.